 Funerals are serious occasions.
-However, they can also be the perfect occasion for a prank.
-Funeral pranks can range from playing music to simply displaying photos of the deceased in humorous ways.
-It's important to not overstep boundaries and to be respectful of the deceased.
-But with this guide, you'll learn how to pull off the perfect funeral prank
+However, they can also be the perfect occasion for an unexpected prank.
+Funeral pranks can range from playing music or an audio message to simply displaying photos of the deceased in humorous ways.
+It's important not to overstep boundaries and to be respectful of the deceased.
+But with this guide, you'll learn how to pull off the perfect funeral prank.

 Why Funeral Pranks Are Important

 There are many reasons why funeral pranks are a fun way for families to take part in the mourning process.
-They can help loved ones show respect for the deceased, add levity to the funeral ceremony, and even help you get through a sad day.
-Funeral pranks are also a great way to honor the memory of a deceased loved one.
+They can help loved ones show respect for the deceased, add levity to the funeral ceremony, and even help you get through a sad day by making a little time for laughter.
+Similar to the intentions of delivering a minute-long message, funeral pranks are also a great way to honor the memory of a deceased loved one.
 If you pull a prank, you'll be remembering them for years to come.